 - WRAT4 (Reading and Spelling).

 - BKSB (English and Maths).

 - WRIT (General Ability).

 - DASH (Speed of Handwriting).

 - Boxall Profiles (Social and Emotional Development).

-- PASS (Positive Attitude to Self and School Social and Emotional Development).

 - Strengths and Difficulties Questionnaires (Social and Emotional Development).

-In addition, Goldwyn has a Specialist Teaching and Learning Service which can explore specific learning difficulties such as Dyslexia and Dyscalculia.
+In addition, Goldwyn has a Specialist Teaching and Learning Service which can explore specific learning difficulties, such as Dyslexia and Dyscalculia.